darwaishx/Deep-Learning-With-Deep-Lens/1-KnowYourDevice/1-RegisterYourDevice/README.md

 - You can now move to step 5.
 Step 4b shows how you can create these IAM roles manually from AWS IAM console.

-### 4.b Create required IAM roles manually:

 <details>
-  <summary>Click to expand</summary>
-  whatever
-</details>
+  <summary>### 4.b Create required IAM roles manually:</summary>
   Only use this step if you did not use the CloudFormation template above to automatically create required IAM roles for DeepLens.

   - IAM role for AWS DeepLens
      - From the list, choose AWSDeepLensServiceRole.
 If AWSDeepLensServiceRole isn't listed, choose Create role in IAM and follow these steps in the IAM console.
      - Accept the DeepLens service and DeepLens use case by choosing Next: Permissions.
      - Accept the AWSDeepLensServiceRolePolicy policy by choosing Next: Review.
      - Accept the role name AWSDeepLensServiceRole and the provided description by choosing Create role.
 Do not change the role name.
      - Close the IAM window.

   - IAM role for AWS Greengrass service
      - From the list, choose AWSDeepLensGreengrassRole.
 If AWSDeepLensGreengrassRole isn't listed, choose Create role in IAM and follow these steps in the IAM console.
      - Accept the Greengrass service and Greengrass use case by choosing Next: Permissions.
      - Accept the AWSGreengrassResourceAccessRolePolicy policy by choosing Next: Review.
      - Accept the role name AWSDeepLensGreengrassRole and the provided description by choosing Create role.
 Do not change the role name.
     - Close the IAM window.

   - IAM role for AWS Greengrass device groups.
      - From the list, choose AWSDeepLensGreengrassGroupRole.
 If AWSDeepLensGreengrassGroupRole isn't listed, choose Create role in IAM and follow these steps in the IAM console.
      - Accept the DeepLens service and the DeepLens - Greengrass Lambda use case by choosing Next: Permissions.
      - Accept the AWSDeepLensLambdaFunctionAccessPolicy policy by choosing Next: Review.
      - Accept the role name AWSDeepLensGreengrassGroupRole and the provided description by choose Create role.
 Do not change the role name.
      - Close the IAM window.

   - IAM role for Amazon SageMaker
      - From the list, choose AWSDeepLensSagemakerRole.
 If AWSDeepLensSagemakerRole isn't listed, choose Create role in IAM and follow these steps in the IAM console.
      - Accept the SageMaker service and the SageMaker - Execution use case by choosing Next: Permissions.
      - Accept the AmazonSageMakerFullAccess policy by choosing Next: Review.
      - Accept the role name AWSDeepLensSageMakerRole and the provided description by choosing Create role.
 Do not change the role name.
      - Close the IAM window.

   - IAM role for AWS Lambda
      - From the list, choose AWSDeepLensLambdaRole.
 If AWSDeepLensLambdaRole isn't listed, choose Create role in IAM and follow these steps i the IAM console.
      - Accept the Lambda service and the Lambda use case by choosing Next: Permissions.
      - Accept the AWSLambdaFullAccess policy by choosing Next: Review.
      - Accept the role name AWSDeepLensLambdaRole and the provided description by choosing Create role.
 Do not change the role name.
      - Close the IAM window.
+</details>

 5. In AWS DeepLens, on the Set permissions page, choose Refresh IAM roles, then do the following:
    - For IAM role for AWS DeepLens, choose AWSDeepLensServiceRole.